Expand description

 §System Effects (I/O)

-In mahler, the function defined by the job needs to be executed in two different contexts:
+In mahler, the task handler needs to be executed in two different contexts:

 - At planning, the context for the job is determined (current state, path, target) and the corresponding task is tested to simulate the changes it introduces without actually modifying the underlying system.
 The same job may be tested multiple times while planning.